'Boy Erased' erased from Brazilian cinemas

 But rights campaigners say that political or not, the decision is disappointing, particularly given the difficulties facing Brazil’s gay and trans community.

-“I would even say it’s a little irresponsible,” Leandro Ramos, a Brazilian activist and director of programs at international LGBT+ rights group All Out told the Thomson Reuters Foundation.
+“I would even say it’s a little irresponsible,” Leandro Ramos, a Brazilian activist and director of programmes at international LGBT+ rights group All Out told the Thomson Reuters Foundation.

 “Particularly in a country like Brazil, where conversion therapy is still such an epidemic and such a big issue, and in a moment when you have an openly anti-LGBT administration in place.”